 You’re probably asking how these contaminants get into the air in the first place.
 Radioactive radon seeping in from the soil, smoke from old cigarettes, off-gassing from fire retardant materials, and cleaning product vapors are just a few causes of indoor air pollution in Poulsbo.
 Dust mites, mold, viruses, pet dander, and mildew also play a part.
 As homes become more energy-efficient and changing lifestyles lead many of us to spend more time indoors, poor air quality has become a public health crisis.

 Indoor air quality is a big problem in the 21st century both here and abroad.
 As homes become better sealed against the elements, the importance of having clean air increases.
 Without you even knowing, your air duct system could be contaminated with particulates that are harmful to you and your family.
 Each time the HVAC system turns on, it can circulate dust, dust mites, animal dander, pollen, and bacteria throughout the air inside your home.
 Below are a few statistics that help drive home the seriousness of the IAQ crisis:

 By selecting Eagle Pipe Heating & Air to combat your air pollution problems, you and your family will reap a variety of benefits:

 A lot of people in Poulsbo have an air quality issue but don't realize it.
 They might just chalk it up to things like high pollen counts and general fatigue.
-But, if you notice the following issues, it's worth getting an air quality analysis done:
+But, if you regularly notice the following, it's worth getting an air quality analysis done: